jucian0/playground/packages/remark-playground/README.md

 ![playground](../../img/media.svg)

-`Playground` is a rehype plugin and React component that allows you to create rich and interactive code examples for your documentation or web application.
+`Playground` is a remark plugin and React component that allows you to create rich and interactive code examples for your documentation or web application.

 ## Motivation